SCiO-systems/IndexGADM/README.md

 This Elasticsearch installation comes with pre defined Indices.
 Theese indices contain the spatial polygon for all countries divided by their sub-divisions.

-Having the above spatial data inside elasticsearch give us the ability to execute [geo queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html).
+Having the above spatial data inside elasticsearch enable us to execute [geo queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html).

 We have also created an [API](https://gardian.bigdata.cgiar.org/api/#/Geospatial_query/Geospatial) that returns the polygon that falls inside a coordinate point.